 There are a lot of things I love about soup mixes like these, but I think my favorite is how quickly they come together and how economical they are.
 For the cost of five bags of beans and some spices (which you probably already have on hand) you get four jars that I think are really touching, personal gifts.

 And being a fan of the healthy lifestyle, this whole food, fiber-packed, vegetarian gift is a nice change of pace from the buckets of candies and chocolates we all get at the holidays.
-This is a gift that, come January 1, won’t break resolutions.

 The key to making these kits more than just beans layered in the jar is an all-in-one spice packet layered at the tippy-top of the jar.
 Filled with great flavors, the spice packet is added to the soup as it simmers away on the stove, imparting delicious, robust flavor to every single little bean friend in that jar.
-All you need to make the soup is the jar of mix, a can of diced tomatoes and some water.
+All you need to make the soup is the jar of mix, a can of diced tomatoes, and some water.

 The simplicity of the ingredients means that this guy stores well and is a great option for people who are interested in preserving food.
 Even if you don’t make these as gifts, they are awesome lined up on a pantry shelf.
 If we happen to get one of the diabolical ice storms that Southern Indiana is known for and power goes out for a week, you better bet I’ll be whipping up a batch of this soup on the gas stove.

 Below are my instructions for the base mix for the soup, but feel free to mix it up and play with it however you’d like—it’s totally customizable!
 Change out the beans, add in new spices or even toss in some other dehydrated veggies (zucchini and peppers would be yum).
 Have fun!

 To print them, just pick up some full-sheet sticker paper from any office supply store, print and then cut out with a pair of sharp scissors.
 Tip for cutting round edges with scissors: keep the scissors steady, but move the paper.